 The exploratory nature of the research lends itself to using informants and respondents to gather information.
 The questionnaire was prepared using information gleaned from prior literature in the area.
-It was pilot tested with three faculty members in Management Information Systems and a consulting firm specialist in BPR.
+It was pilot tested with three faculty member in management information systems and a consulting firm specialist in BPR.
 Based on their feedback, appropriate changes were made to the questionnaire.
-We chose two methods of soliciting respondents: Web based and paper based.
+We chose two methods of soliciting respondents: Web- and paper-based.

 - 1. In November 2001, our finalized questionnaires were transmitted via email to 190 selected companies for two specific industries: automotive parts and electronics. - 2.
-In January 2002, finalized questionnaires were distributed to 155 selected companies attending the First International Conference on intellectual property and e-business.
-This event was used to examine the benefits offered by the convergence of major industries engaged with Information Technology.
+In January 2002, finalized questionnaires were distributed to 155 selected companies, attended on first international conference on intellectual property and e-business.
+This event was used to examine the benefits offered by the convergence of major industries engaged with information technology.

-A total of 345 questionnaires were distributed, 77 were returned, for a response rate of 22%.
+A total of 345 questionnaires were distributed, and 77 were returned for a response rate of 22%.
 Five of the returned questionnaires were deemed invalid because too many values were missing or incomplete.
-Thus 72 companies are examined in this study.
-The demographics of respondent organizations are shown in Figures 2 through 5.
+Thus, 72 companies are examined in this study.
+The demographic of respondent organizations are shown in Figures 4 through 7.